 Absence of student

 If a pupil stays at home because of (possible) corona infection with himself or a family member, or if the pupil or a family member belongs to a medical risk group, this constitutes a lawful absence.
-Parents are asked to report this to the school.
+Parents are asked to report absences/illness via the parent portal daily.